RamenVentures/Operating-Manual/README.md

 ##### 4. Will this be one of the most important companies on the planet?
 (Mission & Vision)

-Does this company have an important mission and vision?
+Will this mission attract and retain great people?

 ##### 5. Why now and not before?
 (Timing, Secret)